.

 Prague Art Deco Architecture – The French Connection

 It should come as no surprise that “Arts Decoratifs” should become popular first in Paris but to be fair to Belgium the origin was in Brussels and as an individual art form it was simply known as “Art Deco” by 1925.
-Of course the style of Decorative Art had been around for at least 10 years already but with Art Nouveau coming to an end and Cubism not really accepting the baton, Art Deco took a little time to mature.
+Of course the style of Decorative Art had been around since 1905 but with Art Nouveau coming to an end and Cubism not really accepting the baton, Art Deco took a little time to mature.
 Note that I now run a Prague Architecture Tour for people who want to really get into who built this city and why.

 prague art deco architecture, palac akropolis in zizkov